observeinc/otel-setup-examples/typescript/nextjs/README.md

 Make sure to include this OtelClientInit component in the root layout file.
 This is the `app/layout.tsx` file if you are using App Router or the `pages/_app.tsx` file if you are using Pages Router.

+If the project was previously instrumented with opentelemetry and the opentelemetry instrumentation is already initialized you do not need create the `otel-client-init.ts` file.